mohsin091143/kashmirix1/README.md

 ## 🔥 About the Bot

-**KASHMIRI BUG BOT — VERSION X1** is a high-performance, multi-device WhatsApp bot built on top of the powerful [Baileys Pro](https://www.npmjs.com/package/@fizzxydev/baileys-pro) library.
-It supports command automation, terminal QR login, and is optimized for speed and customization.
+**KASHMIRI BUG BOT — VERSION X1** is a high-performance, multi-device WhatsApp bot built on top of the powerful [Baileys Pro](https://www.npmjs.com) library.
+It supports command automation, pair code login, and is optimized for speed and customization.

 ---